MicrosoftDocs/windows-itpro-docs/windows/manage/uev-using-uev-with-application-virtualization-applications.md

 # Using UE-V 2.x with Application Virtualization Applications

-Microsoft User Experience Virtualization (UE-V) 2.0, 2.1, and 2.1 SP1 support Microsoft Application Virtualization (App-V) applications without any required modifications to either the App-V package or the UE-V template.
+Microsoft User Experience Virtualization (UE-V) supports Microsoft Application Virtualization (App-V) applications without any required modifications to either the App-V package or the UE-V template.
 However, an additional step is required because you cannot run the UE-V Generator directly on a virtualized App-V application.
 Instead, you must install the application locally, generate the template, and then apply the template to the virtualized application.
 UE-V supports App-V 4.5, App-V 4.6, and App-V 5.0 packages.

 ## UE-V settings synchronization for App-V applications